 Rental of a dwelling unit (for profit):

-- The tax treatment of rental income and expenses for a dwelling unit that you also use for personal purposes depends on whether you use it as a residence, which depends on how many days such unit is used for personal purposes.
+- The tax treatment of rental income and expenses for a dwelling unit that you also use for personal purposes depends on how many days you used the unit for personal purposes.

-- Renting to a relative may be considered personal use even if they are paying you rent, unless the family member uses the dwelling unit as his or her main home and pays rent equivalent to the fair rental value.
+- Renting to relatives may be considered personal use even if they are paying you rent, unless the family member uses the dwelling unit as his or her main home and pays rent equivalent to the fair rental value.